FTC-Team14140/vr_physics/README.md

 # NEW:  3D Version of Virtual Robot

-**NOTE:  NOT ALL HARDWARE WILL SUPPORT JAVA-FX 3D SCENES.**  This runs on a 2016 Dell XPS 8900 Windows 10 desktop, but does not run on a 2008 Lenovo Thinkpad T64 (originally Vista, now Windows 10).
+**Some older hardware doesn't support Java FX 3D scenes.**  This runs on several circa 2015-16 Windows 10 and 8 systems we have tested on, but not on a 2008 laptop (which was originally Vista, now Windows 10).
+If your system does not support the 3D version, the original 2D version is available here: [virtual_robot](https://github.com/Beta8397/virtual_robot).

 A 3D simulator to help beginning Java programmers learn to program for FTC Robotics.